bcgov/cas-ciip-portal/docs/dev-environment-setup.md

   * You can verify it's working when you commit to a branch and the signature is indicated by `git log --show-signature`.
 Once pushed, a "Verified" badge appears next to your commits on GitHub.
 - Clone a local copy of [bcgov/cas-ciip-portal](https://github.com/bcgov/cas-ciip-portal).
 - This project uses Git submodules to incorporate other CAS-maintained repositories.
 Configuring a [post-checkout Git hook](https://ttboj.wordpress.com/2014/05/06/keeping-git-submodules-in-sync-with-your-branches/) in your local repository can help smooth the experience of using submodules.
-- From the project root, run `git submodule init` - one time only - to initialize the submodules, then `git submodule update` to clone them and checkout the appropriate state based on the specifications in [`.gitmodules`](../.gitmodules).
+- From the project root, run `git submodule update --init` to initialize the submodules and checkout the appropriate state based on the specifications in [`.gitmodules`](../.gitmodules).

 ## 2. Package Management